GreenBlast/Linger/README.md

 * IspyAdapter.py – Adapters to send command to an [Ispy](https://www.ispyconnect.com) server
 * LogAdapter.py - Adapter that write lines to the log
 * ProcessAdapter.py – Adapter that manages an instance of a process
+* RMBridgeAdapter.py - Adapter to communicate with [RMBridge](http://rm-bridge.fun2code.de/) Which sends commands to a [broadlink RMPro](http://www.ibroadlink.com/rmPro/)